 Losing weight and burning some calories during exercise follows the same principle, but the picture is even more complex.
 In order to burn most fat, you need to exercise at high enough intensity and to generate enough muscle force.
 When you train too often or too hard, your energy levels may go down since the muscle tissue gets broken down every time you train.
 Giving your body the energy it needs through relaxation and enough food will boost your muscle power and energy to have the best workouts every time you train.

-#3.
-Start eating more healthy nutritious foods and try to eat more often.
 The best way to rev up your metabolism is to eat at least five times during the day.
 Every time you eat, you burn additional calories as digesting food needs energy.
 Small frequent meals will also help you maintain blood sugar levels and even reduce your appetite so you end up eating less in one meal.
 This will prevent unnecessary spikes in insulin levels and give your body the energy it craves for recovery.
 At times of overtraining, one important nutrient that your body may be lacking is carbohydrates which restore the glycogen or ‘muscle sugar’.
 Because your glycogen gets depleted very fast during each exercise session, the stores must be constantly replenished.
 And carbohydrates from breads, pasta and fruit are the best sources of muscle fuel.
-Research has shown that one common supplement, the carbohydrate drink, can lessen the harmful effects of exhaustive exercise on immune system.
+Research has shown that one common supplement, the carbohydrate drink, can lessen the harmful effects of exhaustive exercise on your immune system.

 Eat more wholesome foods such as fresh vegetables, fruit, whole grains, dairy, lean meats and fish.
 Experiment with various combinations of these delicious ingredients and take them with every meal.
-Try eating oatmeal with fruit and yogurt for breakfast, snack on buckwheat crackers with low-fat cheese, have a seafood and vegetable stir-fry with brown rice for lunch, crunch some juicy celery and red capcicums dipped in humus before dinner, and indulge in a tender grilled chicken breast with mashed potatoes and steamed broccoli and carrots decorated with salsa and fresh cilantro.
+Try eating oatmeal with fruit and yogurt for breakfast, snack on buckwheat crackers with low-fat cheese, have a seafood and vegetable stir-fry with brown rice for lunch, crunch some juicy celery and red capsicum dipped in hummus before dinner, and indulge in a tender grilled chicken breast with mashed potatoes and steamed broccoli and carrots decorated with salsa and fresh cilantro.
 Or create your own combinations adding extra herbs and spices for more flavor.
-Remember, this nutritious energy together with proper rest and sleep is the only way you can recharge your system.
+Remember, these nutrition ideas together with proper rest and sleep is the only way you can recharge your system.

 Whatever your goals are – to increase fitness, get stronger, lose weight, or simply to feel better – the best way to achieve them is to approach them slowly and surely.
 Well-balanced gradual increases in training are best, but only when your body is given a chance to recover.
 A training log is the best method to monitor progress.
 In addition to keeping track of volume and intensity, you can record the resting morning heart rate, weight, general health, how the workout felt, and levels of muscular soreness and fatigue.
 Concentrate on working out on a regular basis, making gradual but moderate measurable progress.
 Anybody can work hard, but working smart is the real key to success.